RoyalUr/RoyalUr-Analysis/README.md

 | [Expectimax](/docs/Agents.md#-the-expectimax-agent-)  | Does a statistical analysis to determine the best move. |

-If you'd like to delve deeper into each agent and how they function, check out [Agents.md](docs/Agents.md) for more information!
+If you'd like to delve deeper into each agent and how they function, check out [docs/Agents.md](/docs/Agents.md) for more information!

 # 📈 Current Rankings
-There are currently only a few agents implemented to play the game, and here are there current rankings:
+There are currently only a few agents implemented to play the game, and here are their rankings:

 | Agent | Win Percentage |
 | ----- | -------------- |